Non-Gaussian Geostatistical Modeling using (skew) t Processes: A stochastic process with marginal distribution

 \begin{theo} Let $Y^*_{\nu}$, $\nu>2$ be a standard $t$ process with underlying correlation $\rho(\bm{h})$.
 Then: \begin{footnotesize}

 \end{footnotesize} where $l_{ij}=[(y_i^2+\nu)(y_j^2+\nu)]$. \end{theo}

 {\bf Remark 4}: Note that $f_{\bm{Y}^*_{\nu;ij}}(y_{i},y_j)$ is defined for $\nu>2$ irrespectively of the correlation function since it is obtained from a bivariate Gamma distribution (see Remark 2).
 Moreover, when $\rho(\bm{h})=0$, according to (\ref{apell4}) and using the identity ${}_2F_1(a,b;c';0)=1$, we obtain $F_4(a,b;c,c';0,0)=1$, and as a consequence, $f_{\bm{Y}^*_{\nu;ij}}(y_{i},y_j)$ can be written as the product of two independent $t$ random variables with $\nu$ degrees of freedom.
 Thus, zero pairwise correlation implies pairwise independence, as in the Gaussian case.
+Figure (\ref{cont}) show the contour plots of (\ref{pairt1}) when $\nu=3, 9$ and $\rho(\bm{h})=0.2, 0.9$.
+It turns out that the bivariate $t$ distribution is not elliptical and when increasing $\nu$ the contour plots tend towards an elliptical form.
+Finally, the bivariate density of the process $Y_{\nu}$ is easily obtained from (\ref{kkkkk2}):